-I practice in the areas of wills, trusts, and probate law across the Tampa St. Petersburg Area, including Pinellas County and Hillsborough County, Florida, and throughout the Tampa Bay Area.
-I am proud to have received the highest lawyer ratings on platforms such as Justia, Super Lawyers, Martindale, and Avvo.
-My commitment to this field is further demonstrated by my six years of service on the Florida Bar Probate Rules Committee and serving twice as Chair of the St. Petersburg Bar Association Probate Law Section.
+I practice in the areas of wills, trusts, real estate, and probate in the St. Petersburg Area, Pinellas County, Florida.
+I take pride in having received the highest lawyer ratings on platforms such as Justia, Super Lawyers, Martindale, and Avvo.
+My dedication to this field is also shown through my service on the Florida Bar Probate Rules Committee and as Chair of the St. Petersburg Bar Association Probate Law Section.

-In addition to my probate law practice, I serve as an Adjunct Professor of Law at Stetson University College of Law and hold Board Certification in Real Estate Law from The Florida Bar Board of Legal Specialization and Education.
-Over the years, I have authored nationally-published books and articles for lawyers on real estate, wills, trusts, and probate law.
-I also serve on the Board of Trustees of the Dali Museum.
+In addition to my work in probate law, I am an Adjunct Professor of Law at Stetson University College of Law and hold Board Certification in Real Estate Law from The Florida Bar Board of Legal Specialization and Education.
+Over the years, I have written nationally-published books and articles for lawyers on real estate, wills, trusts, and probate law.
+I also serve on the Executive Committee and Board of Trustees of the Dali Museum in St. Petersburg, Florida.

-I am always open to welcoming new clients.
-Each case begins with a complimentary phone consultation.
-As a sole practitioner, I personally take all calls, ensuring that potential clients can directly discuss their cases with an experienced probate attorney.
+I am currently accepting new clients.
+Each case starts with a phone consultation.
+As a sole practitioner, I personally handle all calls, ensuring that potential clients can directly discuss their cases with an experienced probate attorney.

 - Probate